HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 There are two ways to create and deploy custom secrets:

 **By Kubectl Command**\
-This is the preferred way of creating secret inside a cluster, Kubernetes will handle the encoding of the key-value pairs in a base64-encoding format.
+This is the preferred way of creating a secret inside a cluster, Kubernetes will handle the encoding of the key-value pairs in a base64-encoding format.

 ```console
 $ kubectl create secret generic <secret-name> --from-literal=username=<your-username> --from-literal=password=<your-password> --namespace=<namespace>